 Highlights: Jökulsárlón Glacier Lagoon and Dryholaey

 The final day of your Iceland road trip itinerary concludes with a 5-hour drive back to the capital of Reykjavik.
 Five hours seems like a long time, but time flies when you are having fun and taking in the scenery.
-If you want to, there is a road near the Skaftafell National Park entrance that takes you to the base of another glacier.
-You can drive right to it and it is a great quick stop.
-If you get to the entrance for the visitor center, you went to far so turn around and keep an eye out on your left for the glacier road.
+This will also be the day you visit the famous Blue Lagoon!
+Visiting the Blue Lagoon at the very end of your 5 days in Iceland itinerary is a great way to cap off a busy Iceland road trip!

 If you want to spend more time at any of your previous stops on this 5 day Iceland itinerary, now is the perfect time because you will pass each and every stop on your drive back to Reykjavik.
 For example, we stopped at Skogafoss again because we didn’t get enough of it the first time!
 Maybe the first time you stopped at the Glacier Lagoon it was very sunny and today it is moody!
 Weather changes in an instant in Iceland which is why this 5 day Iceland itinerary is flexible enough for you to modify if necessary!